PAP–UMNO relations: Conflict between the parties

-During this period, racial tensions grew between the Chinese and the Malays, allegedly partially incited earlier by the MCP, such as during the Hock Lee bus riots, but with growing blame put on UMNO by the PAP.
+During this period, racial tensions grew between the Chinese and the Malays.
+The UMNO initially blamed the MCP (e.g. during the Hock Lee bus riots), but came also to blame the PAP.
 This was not an unfounded allegation, as many Malay newspapers, such as the partisan newspaper Utusan Melayu, continued to allege that the PAP had been mistreating the Malay race, citing the relocation of Malays from the kampungs for redevelopment.
-An increasingly heated debate on both sides sprung up, inciting racial tensions to such an extent that race riots occurred, culminating with two riots on and after Muhammad's birthday in 1964.
+An increasingly heated debate on both sides sprung up, inciting racial tensions to such an extent that race riots occurred, culminating with two riots on and after the Prophet Muhammad's birthday in 1964.

 Both parties continued to escalate the tension with scathing verbal attacks on each other, accusing each other of being the cause of the riots.
-In what was seen by the PAP as a violation of previous agreements to confine their political role to their respective states, Singapore UMNO (SUMNO) competed in the 1963 state elections in Singapore on 21 September 1963 as part of the Singapore Alliance Party.
+In what was seen by the PAP as a violation of previous agreements to confine their political role to their respective states, the Singapore branch of UMNO (SUMNO) competed in the 1963 state elections in Singapore on 21 September 1963 as part of the Singapore Alliance Party.
 Despite failing to win any seats, even in Malay-dominant constituencies, it was seen as an attack on the PAP's power base.

-Eventually, the PAP decided to challenge the policies of the Central Government directly, both as a retaliatory measure and to further its ideological grounds.
-It ran in the April 1964 Malaysian federal elections in coalition with other parties under the Malaysian Solidarity Council.
+Eventually, the PAP decided to challenge the policies of the central Government directly, both as a retaliatory measure and to further its ideological grounds.
+It stood nine candidates in the April 1964 Malaysian federal elections in coalition with other parties under the Malaysian Solidarity Council.
 The PAP was now a legitimate opposition party in the federal elections, and campaigned on a platform of eliminating racialism and a Malaysian Malaysia.
 Their rallies attracted large crowds.
 They decided to contest a minority of the seats however, to avoid any perception that they were trying to undermine the ruling party or being seen as agents of instability.
-The PAP only won one seat and 2.05% of the vote.
+The PAP would win one seat at Bangsar by Devan Nair.